 Poverty has always been at the center of social welfare.
-Under the Livelihood Protection Act, anybody who fell below the preset level of poverty will be entitled to the means-tested welfare benefits.
+Under the Livelihood Protection Act (LPA), anybody who fell below the preset level of poverty will be entitled to the means-tested welfare benefits.

-To administer the system, all cities have social welfare offices caseworkers. staffed by Anybody who wishes to receive the welfare benefit for the indigent must apply and undergo means tests.
-There are eight assistance, funeral and medical care.
+To administer the system, all cities have social welfare offices staffed by caseworkers.
+Anybody who wishes to welfare receive the benefit for the indigent must apply and undergo means tests.
+There are eight kinds of benefits: living expenses, education, housing, long term care. delivery, occupational assistance, funeral and medical care.

 The system is heavily affected by the economics of the country.
-In 1951, 2.42% of the total population was on the roster of the indigent.
-The percent has consistently declined to hit the record low of 0.7% in 1995.
+In 1951, 2.42% of the total population was recipients.
+The percent has consistently declined to hit the record low of 0.7% in 1995 shortly after the "bubble economy" busted.
 However, Japan's long lasting economic slumps are casting dark shadows over the system: the percent of the roster is on the rise again.
-The figure in March 2010 was 1.5%.
+The figure in March 2013 was 1.7%.